Writing Excuses 8.12: Project in Depth — Deus ex Nauseum

 Brandon, Dan, and Mary interview Howard about how he assembled “Deus ex Nauseum,” the bonus story that appears at the end of Schlock Mercenary: Emperor Pius Dei.

 Howard begins with the story’s genesis, which was sort of a science-fiction Sherlock Holmes story, but which wasn’t working very well.
 He explains why it wasn’t working well, and the point at which he decided to change it completely.

 Then the questions begin.
 We have a fascinating discussion about deus ex machina as a literary device, and how this story plays to that type, and plays against that type.

-Take one story and discard every other page.
+Homework: Take one story and discard every other page.
 Use that as framing material for a second story.

-The Improbable Adventures of Sherlock Holmes, edited by John Joseph Adams with stories by Robert J. Sawyer, Christopher Roden, Michael Moorcock, Anne Perry, Neil Gaiman, Anthony Burgess, and Laurie R. King, narrated by Simon Vance and Anne Flosnik.
+Thing of the week: The Improbable Adventures of Sherlock Holmes, edited by John Joseph Adams with stories by Robert J. Sawyer, Christopher Roden, Michael Moorcock, Anne Perry, Neil Gaiman, Anthony Burgess, and Laurie R. King, narrated by Simon Vance and Anne Flosnik.